JDongian/PythonTutorial/day2/NOTES.md

 # Day 2: On your own

-Assuming you've done some programming before, this section should take you less than two hours.
+Assuming you've done some programming before, this section should take you about two hours, or more depending on how well you write your solutions.
 Here I pose some sample problems that you can work on your own.
 I also provide sample solutions with comments on Python style.

 ## Project Euler